CharkByte/Kotlin-PracticeRepo/README.md

 * Kotlin Practice Repo *

-This Github repo is a record of programs and tested code on a path to android development.
-All code written and tested is for the express goal of learning Kotlin - from fundamental beginner syntax basics all the way to advanced object oriented and data structure concepts.
-Also included will be Android Studio mobile development projects.
+This Github repo is a record of programs, executable code on a path from beginner basics to android developer.

+Starting from the basic concepts of Kotlin - syntax all the way to advanced object oriented, data structures and algorithms concepts with Android Development.

+Android Studio mobile development projects will be included as well.